There are many things to see in the City of London.

 The job of Lord Mayor comes with a one year term – only!
 So, Lord Mayors can be re-elected but there always has to be a one-term gap in between their tenure.

-(Stop N) – The Royal Exchange and the Bank of England
+(15th Stop) – The Royal Exchange and the Bank of England

 Now standing in the financial heart of London, you are right next to two buildings of large importance.